Can you start taking the pill anytime or does it have to be the first day of your period? (2023)

 • If you start taking combination pills within 5 days after your period starts, you’ll be protected from pregnancy right away.
 So for example: if you get your period Monday morning, you can start the pill anytime until Saturday morning and be protected from pregnancy right away.

 • If you start combination pills any other time in your menstrual cycle, you need to take the pill for 7 days before you’re protected from pregnancy.
-Use another method of birth control — like a condom — if you have penis-in-vagina sex during your first week on the pill.
+Use another method of birth control — like a condom — if you have penis-in-vagin* sex during your first week on the pill.

 Progestin-only pills (also called POPs or mini pills):